MiroslavRosenov/better-ipc/README.md

 <img src="https://raw.githubusercontent.com/MiroslavRosenov/better-ipc/main/banner.png">

-This library is heavily based on [discord-ext-ipc](https://github.com/Ext-Creators/discord-ext-ipc), which is no longer maintained.
+This library is *based* on [discord-ext-ipc](https://github.com/Ext-Creators/discord-ext-ipc), which is no longer maintained.

 # Installation
 > ### Stable version